INTERVIEW BY MARKO SYRJÄLÄ

-Balance was actually quite short lived band and you eventually broke up after two albums in 1983.
+Balance was a quite short-lived band, and you eventually broke up after two albums in 1983.
 What led you to make another Balance album EQUILIRIUM in 2009?

 Well, Serafino Perugino from Frontiers had been after me for years.
-“Could we do a Balance re-union album?”
+“Could we do a Balance reunion album?”
 Why?
 It’s not like the band was successful.
-It’s like, “Yeah, well we’ll put the band back together and we’ll go out there and make millions again.”
+It’s like, “Yeah, well, we’ll put the band back together, and we’ll go out there and make millions again.”
 What?
 Which millions?
-So finally they came up with enough money and I finally got them on the phone enough to say okay, so let’s try to do this.
+So finally they came up with enough money, and I finally got them on the phone enough to say okay, so let’s try to do this.
 And some of it was good.
 The real disappointment to me was Peppy’s age had caught up on his voice.
 And so he didn’t sound as good as he sounded back in the days.
-He couldn’t hit some of the high notes that we might have wanted so it would have sound more like the old Balance.
+He couldn’t hit some of the high notes that we might have wanted so it would have sounded more like the old Balance.
 But other than that, we had a good time doing it.
-And some of the songs were actually from back in the day that were songs that either never got used or were something that was like not finished enough to use and then we just finished it and then wound up using it on this.
+And some of the songs were actually from back in the day.
+There were songs that either never got used or were something that was like not finished enough to use and then we just finished it and then wound up using it on this.

 Correct me if I’m wrong, what did happen for Balance after IN FOR THE COUNT album was that many important people from the record company got fired so it got no promotions or whatever and soon the whole thing broke up in pieces.
 Was it something like that?

 That is true.
-Unfortunately the record got caught in a political situation with Sony at the time where a whole bunch of people got fired and our record went with it.
+Unfortunately, the record got caught in a political situation with Sony at the time where a whole bunch of people got fired, and our album went with it.

-Right and it’s a shame because I think that IN FOR THE COUNT is better than the first one because it’s a way more guitar oriented album.
+Right, and it’s a shame because I think that IN FOR THE COUNT is better than the first one.
+After all, it’s a way more guitar-oriented album.

 I think that you did look like Village People on that cover … [Laughs]